 Difference Between Text Mining vs Text Analytics

 The following article provides an outline for Text Mining vs Text Analytics.
-Structured data has been out there since the early 1900s but what made text mining and text analytics so special is that leveraging the information from unstructured data (Natural Language Processing).
-Once we are able to convert this unstructured text into semi-structured or structured data it will be available to apply all the data mining algorithms.
+Structured data has been out there since the early 1900s, but what made text mining and text analytics so special is leveraging the information from unstructured data (Natural Language Processing).
+Once we can convert this unstructured text into semi-structured or structured data, it will be available to apply all the data mining algorithms.
 Ex.
 Statistical and machine learning algorithms.

-Even Donald Trump was able to leverage the data and convert it to information which helped him to win the US presidential elections, well basically he didn’t do it his subordinates did.
-There is a very good article out there https://fivethirtyeight.com/features/the-real-story-of-2016/ you can go through it.
+Even Donald Trump was able to leverage the data and convert it to information that helped him to win the US presidential elections; well, basically, he didn’t do it.
+His subordinates did.
+There is an excellent article out there https://fivethirtyeight.com/features/the-real-story-of-2016/.
+You can go through it.

-Many businesses have started using text mining to use valuable inputs from the text available out there, for example, a product based company can use the twitter data/ Facebook data to know how well or bad their product is doing out there in the world using Sentimental Analysis.
-In the early days the processing used to take a lot of time, days, in fact, to process or even implement the machine learning algorithms, but with the introduction of tools such as Hadoop, Azure, KNIME, and other big data processing software’s the text mining has gained enormous popularity in the market.
-One of the best examples of text analytics using association mining is Amazon’s Recommendation engine where it automatically gives recommendations to its customers what else other people bought when buying any one particular product.
+Many businesses have started using text mining to use valuable inputs from the text available; for example, a product-based company can use Twitter data/ Facebook data to know how well or bad their product is doing in the world using Sentimental Analysis.
+In the early days, the processing used to take a lot of time, days, to process or even implement the machine learning algorithms, but with the introduction of tools such as Hadoop, Azure, KNIME, and other big data processing software the text mining has gained enormous popularity in the market.
+Amazon’s Recommendation engine is one of the best examples of text analytics using association mining, which automatically gives customers recommendations on what else other people buy when buying any particular product.

-One of the biggest challenges of applying text mining tools to something which is not in a digital format/ on computer drive is the process of making it.
-The old archives and many important documents that are available only on papers are sometimes read through OCR (Optical Character Recognition) which have many errors and sometimes data is entered manually which is prone to human mistakes.
-The reason we want these is that we may be able to derive other insights which are not visible from traditional reading.
+Making it is one of the biggest challenges of applying text mining tools to something not in a digital format/ on a computer drive.
+The old archives and many vital documents available only on paper are sometimes read through OCR (Optical Character Recognition), which has many errors.
+Sometimes data is entered manually, which is prone to human mistakes.
+We want these because we may be able to derive other insights that are not visible from traditional reading.

 Some of the steps of text mining are as below: